dheerajshetty07/AI-Employment-Sentiment-Text-Analytics/README.md

-# AI Employment Sentiment & Text Analytics
+# Public Sentiment About Employment in the Era of Artificial Intelligence
 **Automation Anxiety and AI Narratives Across Platforms (2017–2025)**

 ---